 A grading system in education is a system that is used to assess the educational performance of a child which is entirely based upon points alone.
-Grading system does not provide an opportunity to make the child to think out of the box or freely develop the thinking about any inkling of an idea or get involved with any of the intellectual speculation.
+Grading system does not provide an opportunity to make the child think out of the box or freely develop the thinking about any inkling of an idea or get involved with any of the intellectual speculation.
 Still, this method is widely regarded in many of the schools across the world and is kept as a strong and a viable medium to adjudge a child’s grasping and reciprocating ability by grading them.
-The primeval type of appraisal was by the marks where the marks for all the questions were totalled to get grand total marks.
-There are many types of grading system available now.
+The primeval type of appraisal was by the marks where the marks for all the questions were totaled to get grand total marks.
+There are many types of grading systems available now.
 Right from providing an O grade to A grade, to providing a ‘pass’ or ‘fail’ alone, many standards based grading systems are incorporated in various schools across the globe according to their own needs and desires.
-There are many people who declare that the grading system is the best and there are also others who say the complete opposite.
+There are many people who declare there are many advantages of modern education system and there are also others who say the complete opposite.
 Well, both the sides have a fair share of arguments to support their views completely.

 What Made The Schools To Choose This Grading System?